-For seniors, 65 years and older and is aimed at helping individuals stay in their homes.
-Will offer transportation to appointments, light housekeeping, yard work, social programs, friendly visitors and grocery shopping.
+For seniors, 65 years and older and aimed at helping individuals stay in their homes.
+Offers transportation to appointments, light housekeeping, yard work, social programs, friendly visitors and grocery shopping.
 A small fee for some services, on a sliding scale depending on income.
-Services vary somewhat depending on region so call the central intake number for further details.
+Services vary somewhat depending on region so call for further details.

 Concession transit fares

 A door-to-door shared-ride service makes going places easier.
-It uses specially-equipped vehicles designed to carry passengers with physical or cognitive disabilities who need assistance to use public transit.
+It uses specially-equipped vehicles designed to carry passengers with physical or cognitive disabilities who need assistance to using public transit.
 If you have a physical or cognitive disability and are unable to use public transit without assistance, you’re eligible to use HandyDART.
-To apply, print out the application form from the website and send in or call 604-953-3680.

 Volunteer drivers provide assistance to residents of White Rock and South Surrey who are unable to use public transit and have no other means of reaching essential healthcare appointments in the Metro Vancouver area.
 Volunteer drivers pick up and return clients to their residences.
 A minimum of 1 week’s notice is requested and a suggested fee guide is provided.